viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

 ## Markdown extra capabilities

 Shromp supports regular and Github markdown.
-It also includes the [extended tables](https://github.com/calculuschild/marked-extended-tables) package, which add some extra table features, such as:
+It also includes the [extended tables](https://github.com/calculuschild/marked-extended-tables) package, which adds some extra table features, such as:

 Merging columns and rows: